 USC Libraries employees offer instruction to further the University’s mission to educate students—from freshmen to postdoctoral researchers—by supporting their development as scholars and enhancing their experience as lifelong learners.
 A key service is course-integrated information literacy instruction.
 Information literacy is a set of abilities requiring individuals to recognize when information is needed and have the ability to locate, evaluate, and use effectively the needed information.
 The USC Libraries builds upon the Association of College & Research Libraries' "Information Literacy Competency Standards for Higher Education" as well as similar discipline-specific standards to introduce students to tools for research and resources to enhance critical thinking about data, evidence and information.

 The USC Libraries especially encourage faculty and instructors in the Writing Program to request a class.
-View the Writing 120-140 instruction calendar below, so you can see which days and times are available and which are especially booked.
-Click here for the full 120-140 calendar.
+View the Writing instruction calendar so you can see which days and times are available and which are especially booked.

 You can also Request-A-Tour of our libraries.
 During the tour, attendees will learn about the services provided by USC Libraries, visit departmental/main libraries and learn about virtual library services.